hammerheim-game/hammerheim-rules/2-core-rules.md

 charge and must remain stationary for the turn.
 Treat this as a failed charge.

+#### Terror

+Terror causing models are even more frightening than fear causing ones and represent the mind-shattering and traumatising sort of creatures of which legends are told.
+Monsters that cause Terror will inflict the fear status even on units that cause fear themselves or are immune to fear (such as with Hardened).
+Immunity to Psychology will negate Terror as normal.

 #### Frenzy

 Some warriors can work themselves into a berserk state of